Mukhachitram: Reception

 A critic from The Hindu wrote that "Mukhachitram makes a point about marital assault and the need to give the victim an empathetic hearing.
 If only it had been written, narrated and enacted better".
 A critic from 123telugu wrote that "On the whole, Mukhachitram has a relevant topic that works just in parts".
 Nelki Naresh Kumar for Hindustan Times rated 2.5 stars out of 5 stars and wrote "Ayesha Khan impresses with glamour.
 Vishvaksen guest-starred as a lawyer in the climax."
 Satya Pulagam for ABP News Telegu rated 2 stars of 5 stars and wrote "Chaitanya Rao's acting and dialogue delivery are good.
 His timing is laughable at times.
 Ayesha Khan stopped at the basics in acting.
 She still needs a lot of improvement.
 Ravi Shankar's voice helped with the role of a fire lawyer in acting."

+Home media

+The streaming rights of the film were acquired by Aha where the film premiered on 3 February 2023.